Elslack: History

 A Roman fort lies at about 500 m north-west of Elslack.
 The fort may have been named Olenacum, or Ριγοδουνον, according to the analysis of Ptolemy's coordinates by Kleineberg et al. It guarded a Roman road linking two other forts: Bremetennacum at Ribchester and another at Ilkley.
 This road has been traced by archaeologists running north-east up Ribblesdale about 0.6 mi east of Clitheroe.
 Then at it turns eastwards passing Barnoldswick, Elslack and Skipton.

 Elslack is mentioned in the 1086 Domesday Book as Eleslac.
 The name derives from a personal name at the start (Elli or Elesa) and the Old English word for stream (Lacu).

-Elslack Hall is thought to have be constructed in the 16th century (since modified) on the moated site of a Mediaeval manor house.
+Elslack Hall is thought to have been constructed in the 16th century (since modified) on the moated site of a Mediaeval manor house.
 Godfrey de Altaripa was granted a licence to crenellate a building here in 1318, presumably at this location.

 Elslack had its own railway station which connected it with Colne and Skipton, but this was closed in 1952.
 The line passing through it suffered the same fate in 1970.
 Skipton is some 4.5 mi to the north-east of Elslack.
 The Pennine Way long-distance walk crosses Elslack Moor (to the south-west of Elslack village), but the walk bypasses Elslack itself.
 The village is 50 yard east of the A56 road which connects Skipton with Colne.

 The Tempest Arms was named "Pub of the Year" in the 2011 Good Pub Guide.